kmatarese/glide/README.md

 <a name="example-date-windows"></a>
 ### Example: Date Windows

-Generate a set of date windows and push them downstream:
+Generate a set of datetime windows and push them downstream:

 ```python
 import datetime